 How to file a tax extension

-To get a tax extension, you must make your request by Tax Day.
-If you don’t request an extension by that day and fail to file, you could face the penalty for filing late.
+To get a tax extension, you must make your extension request by Tax Day.
+If you don’t request an extension by that day and fail to file your federal tax return, you could face the penalty for filing late.

 You have three ways to make your request.

-- Go to IRS.gov/payments and use IRS Direct Pay, the Electronic Federal Tax Payment System, or a credit or debit card to pay all or part of your estimated federal income tax for 2017.
+- Go to IRS.gov/payments and use IRS Direct Pay, the Electronic Federal Tax Payment System, or a credit card or debit card to pay all or part of your estimated federal income tax.
 Indicate that the payment is for an extension.
 If you do this, you don’t need to file any additional forms.
 Your extension should be automatic, and you’ll get a confirmation number for your records.

-- Complete and mail a paper Form 4868 and include payment for the estimated 2017 tax you expect to owe.
+- Complete and mail a paper Form 4868 and include payment for the estimated tax due.
 Remember to mail the form in plenty of time for the tax filing deadline.

 Postpone filing, not paying